EYH0602/blog/source/_posts/Function.md

 Therefore, of course we can pass function as parameters and return a function as output.

+{% note secondary %}
-> JavaScript supports this feature as well.
+JavaScript supports this feature as well.
+{% endnote %}

 **Definition:**
 A **higher-order function** is a function that either (can be both)